tyhsieh4/tyhsieh4.github.io/research.md

 <ins> Leveraging Online Search Data as a Source of Market Intelligence </ins>

-*Under review at Foundations and Trends in Marketing*
+*Accepted at Foundations and Trends in Marketing*

 Rex Du and Tsung Yiou Hsieh